vss365today/server/README.md

 1. Run `git clone https://github.com/vss365today/server.git && cd server`

-1. Run `chmod u+x ./init.sh && ./init.sh` to create the requried folders and pull in the latest code using git.
+1. Run `chmod u+x ./init.sh && ./init.sh` to set up the required files,
+folders, user account configurations, and latest code from git.

 1. Place all secret keys for each component in the `vss365today/secrets` folder.
 The `vss365today/db` folder will be used to persist all database files and data.

-1. Run `chmod u+x ./build-containers.sh && ./build-containers.sh` to create a fresh build of all component
+1. Run `chmod u+x ./build-containers.sh && ./build-containers.sh` to create a
-containers.
+fresh build of all component containers.

-1. Run `chmod u+x ./update-caddy.sh && ./update-caddy.sh` to place the `Caddyfile` file in the proper
+1. Run `chmod u+x ./update-caddy.sh && ./update-caddy.sh` to place the
-location on the server.
+`Caddyfile` file in the proper location on the server.

-1. Run `chmod u+x ./enable-caddy-logs.sh && ./enable-caddy-logs.sh` to correct a permissions error so Caddy can write log files.
+1. Run `chmod u+x ./enable-caddy-logs.sh && ./enable-caddy-logs.sh` to correct
+a permissions error so Caddy can write log files.

 1. Start the Caddy server using `systemctl enable caddy && systemctl start caddy`.